RobTrew/prelude-jxa/MD javascript vs applescript/break.md

 // break :: (a -> Bool) -> [a] -> ([a], [a])
 const break_ = p =>
     // The longest prefix of xs for in which
-    // all value return true for p. xs => {
+    // all values return true for p. xs => {
         const i = xs.findIndex(p);